Install Git on Windows, macOS, and Linux¶

 /mnt/(e.g.,C:\is/mnt/c/)Your Windows user directory:

-/mnt/c/Users/YourUsername/You can navigate between Windows and Linux file systems seamlessly
+/mnt/c/Users/YourUsername/You can navigate between Windows and Linux file systems from within WSL

 Opening WSL: